matloff/revisit/README.md

    advice and warnings, in light of concerns that too many "false positives" are being reported in published research.
-For example, the package may emit a message like, "Warning: small p-value does not seem to correspond to an effect of practical importance."
-Procedures for multiple inference, are also available.
+For example, the package may emit a message like, "Warning: small p-value does not seem to correspond to an effect of practical importance," and/or suggest that the user employ m multiple inference procedures.

 More specifically, suppose the user here is a scientist who is revisiting the original work after publication:

 *  The user thinks of questions involving alternate scenarios.
-What, for instance, would occur if one would more aggressively weed out outliers?
+What, for instance, would occur if one were to more aggressively weed out outliers, or use outlier-resistant methods?
 How would the results change?
 What if different predictor variables were used, or squared and interaction terms added?
 How valid are the models and assumptions?
 What about entirely different statistical approaches?

 *  In exploring such questions, this user will modify the original author's code, producing at least one new version of the code, and likely several versions.
+If for instance the user is considering making two changes to the original authors' analysis, one to possibly use outlier-resistant methods and another to use multiple-inference procedures, that potentially sets up four different versions.
-The **revisit** package facilitates this, making easier for the user to make changes and record them into different *branches* of the code.
+   The **revisit** package facilitates this, making easier for the user to make changes, try them out and record them into different *branches* of the code.
+In other words, the package facilitates exploration of alternative analyses.

 *  In addition, this user may wish to share the results of her exploration of alternate analyses of the data with other scientists.
 Since each of her branches is conveniently packaged into a separate file, she then simply sends the files to the other researchers.
 The package allows the latter to easily "replay" the analyses, and they in turn may use the package to produce further branches.